kumarprabhakar2121/express-routes-extractor/README.md

 // Extract routes
 const routes = expressRoutesExtractor.extractExpressRoutes(myApp);
+// return array of routes: [ { path: '/ping', method: 'POST' }  ]

 // Check if the application is an Express router const isRouter = expressRoutesExtractor.isExpressRouter(myApp);
+// returns 'true' if the application is an Express router otherwise false
 ```

 ## API Reference